Pisek, North Dakota

 Pisek (/ˈpiːsᵻk/ PEES-ik) is a city in Walsh County, North Dakota, United States.
 The population was 89 at the 2020 census.

 History

-Pisek was founded in 1882 by Bohemian settlers who had come from the town of Pisek in the modern Czech Republic.
+Pisek was founded in 1882 by Bohemian settlers who had come from the town of Písek in the modern Czech Republic.
 Additionally, as Pisek means "sand" in Czech, the name of the new city may have also been influenced by a sand ridge that is located nearby.
 The Pisek School was founded in 1913.